QFT on curved spacetimes: axiomatic framework and examples: Constructing models

 For a more precise definition and its relation to the smooth structure introduced by the topology $\tau_W$, see appendix \ref{smooth}.

 We already have all the kinematical structures we need.
 Now in order to specify a concrete physical model we need to introduce the dynamics.
 This can be done by means of a \textit{generalized Lagrangian} .
 As the name suggests the idea is motivated by Lagrangian mechanics.
 Indeed, we can think of this formalism as a way to make precise the variational calculus in field theory.
 Note that since our spacetimes are globally hyperbolic, they are never compact.
 Moreover we cannot restrict ourselves to compactly supported field configurations, since the nontrivial solutions of globally hyperbolic equations don't belong to this class.
 Therefore we cannot identify the action with a functional on $\E(\Mcal)$ obtained by integrating the Lagrangian density over the whole manifold.
 A standard solution to this problem is to integrate the Lagrangian density only over a compact region of spacetime (for example over a time-slice, if $\Mcal$ has a compact Cauchy surface) and consider variations which vanish on the boundary of this compact region.
 This approach works for the classical theory, but in the process of quantization some spurious divergences appear.
-To avoid this problem, we follow \cite{BDF} and define a Lagrangian $L$ as a natural transformation between the functor of test function spaces $\D$ and the functor $\F_\loc$ such that it satisfies $\supp(L_\Mcal(f))\subseteq \supp(f)$ and the additivity rule \footnote{We do not require linearity since in quantum field theory the renormalization flow does not preserve the linear structure; it respects, however, the additivity rule (see \cite{BDF}).}
+To avoid this problem, we follow \cite{BDF} and define a Lagrangian $L$ as a natural transformation between the functor of test function spaces $\D$ and the functor $\F_\loc$ such that it satisfies $\supp(L_\Mcal(f))\subseteq \supp(f)$ and the additivity rule

+for $f,g,h\in\D(\Mcal)$ and $\supp\,f\cap\supp\,h=\varnothing$.
+We do not require linearity since in quantum field theory the renormalization flow does not preserve the linear structure; it respects, however, the additivity rule (see \cite{BDF}).